What is mediation?

 What if I don’t know everything about our finances?

-What if we need outside professionals to help settle our divorce?
+What if we have more complicated issues to settle with our divorce?

 89 N Haddon Avenue